-These are normal questions that pop up, especially in case of beginners before buying a crash pad.
+These are normal questions that pop up, especially in the case of beginners before buying a crash pad.
 Anybody who is into bouldering knows the importance of crash pads, as it is vital to climbing safety.

-It is a rectangular or square pad infused with dual density foam to provide protection when bouldering.
+It is a rectangular or square pad infused with dual-density foam to provide protection when bouldering.
 They soften the landing and some of the mats even convert into a chair for you to sit and relax.

-These days most pads on the market use a combination of closed and open cell foam.
+These days most pads on the market use a combination of closed and open-cell foam.
 It is always preferable not to buy used pads as there is no surety about the quality and the conditions they’ve been kept in.

 Components need to be considered before you make a purchase